hypercube1024/firefly/_docs/http-server-and-client.md

 ```

 ## Remote session store
-Usually we store session in a distributed map which is accessible across the Firefly cluster, such as Redis, Memcached and so on.
+Usually, we store session in a distributed map which is accessible across the Firefly cluster, such as Redis, Memcached and so on.

 Just two steps:
 - Implement "com.firefly.server.http2.router.handler.session.SessionStore", and store session in a remote map.